Pizza20/Ry-operating-system-For-C-drive/README.md

 must be installed to C drive to function and sent to desktop

-if you dont now how I have very detailed instructions down below with 7 simple steps
+if you dont now how I have very detailed instructions down below with 7 simple steps READ CAREFULY

 =============================================================================================================================
 ![Screenshot 2021-12-11 223934](https://user-images.githubusercontent.com/91672714/145703077-0de22e26-2d0b-43e5-a519-06ac9f751662.png)